pyapril15/impraveenyadav/README.md

 # Full Stack Developer Portfolio

 A modern, responsive personal portfolio website built with React, Vite, and Supabase.
-This portfolio showcase my projects, technical skills, professional experience, and provides an elegant platform for visitors to explore my work and connect with me.
+This portfolio showcases my projects, technical skills, professional experience, and provides an elegant platform for visitors to explore my work and connect with me.

 The site features a sleek, contemporary design with smooth animations, interactive elements, and a fully responsive layout that delivers an exceptional user experience across all devices.